-Aurangzeb himself died before he got to witness the fallout of his shift in religious policy.
+Aurangzeb himself died before he got to witness the fallout of this shift in religious policy and ideology.
 After his death Hindu principalities, outraged by the new wave of repression that had replaced the Mughals' traditionally light touch, quickly began to assert their independence in central and southern India, and Nadir Shah's 1739 Sack of Delhi made it clear that Mughal power was on the wane.
 By the end of the 18th century the Mughals were under the "protection" of the Hindu Maratha Empire, based in the Deccan.
 It was the Marathas, not the Mughals, who resisted the expansion of British control over the subcontinent, and when Maratha power was finally smashed in the Third Anglo-Maratha War (1816-1819) the Mughals came under the British East India Company's "protection" instead.

 In a sense, the 1857 end of the Mughal dynasty may be one of the great historical examples of an anticlimax.
 For all practical purposes, the Mughal dynasty was over more than a century earlier.
 Still, I think the actual end of the dynasty is historically noteworthy.

-Nominally, the 1857 sepoy (sepoy means "soldier" and derives from the Persian word sepahi, but in this case it specifically means local soldiers recruited to fight for the British East India Company) mutiny that snowballed into a full-on Indian rebellion against British rule had as its aim the restoration of Mughal authority.
+Nominally, the 1857 sepoy (sepoy means "soldier" and derives from the Persian word sepahi, but in this case it specifically means local soldiers recruited to fight for the East India Company) mutiny that snowballed into a full-on Indian rebellion against British rule had as its aim the restoration of Mughal authority.
 But I have a hard time believing that the rebels who stood against Britain were really fighting for the Mughals.
 Rather, I imagine that "restoring the Mughals" was cover for "kick the British out" and was meant to serve as a rallying cry more than a concrete goal.
-I say this because none of the people who fought in the rebellion--hell, none of the people who were alive when it began--had been alive the last time the Mughal dynasty actually mattered in any real sense.
+I say this because none of the people who fought in the rebellion—hell, none of the people who were alive when it began—had been alive the last time the Mughal dynasty actually mattered in any real sense.
 But hey, whatever gets people out of bed, I guess.

-The immediate cause of the revolt was much more mundane than restoring the grand old Mughal Empire--it was about guns and ammo.
+The immediate cause of the revolt was much more mundane than restoring the grand old Mughal Empire—it was about guns and ammo.
 Specifically, it was about the introduction of the Enfield P-53 rifled musket, whose cartridges were allegedly greased, in part, with beef and pork fat.
 Since the procedure for loading the rifle called on the soldier to rip the cartridge open with his teeth, meaning he'd inevitably ingest a little of the grease, both Hindus and Muslims in the sepoy ranks had religious reasons to object.

 As far as I know the idea that the P-53's cartridges were greased with animal fat never got beyond the rumor stage, though of course that doesn't mean it wasn't true.
 Nevertheless, by late-1856 sepoy grumbling over the weapon reached a level such that the East India Company announced that it would issue new ungreased cartridges that could be opened by hand rather than with the teeth.
 All this announcement really did was convince the sepoys that all the rumors about the cartridges were true.
 So they simply refused to use any new cartridges, while their EIC superiors insisted otherwise.
 After a handful of smaller outbursts between the soldiers and their EIC officers, a mutiny near Delhi in May 1857 was the one that caught fire.